 This 3-pack of 5 bombs each is divided into edible flowers, salad greens, and herbs.
 The salad greens bomb includes chervil, red lettuce, cress, Swiss chard, and arugula.

 When you launch the seed balls into the air, they break open on impact and rainfall helps to incorporate it further into the soul.
-They're perfect for throwing in the spring.
+They're perfect for throwing in the spring where they will get enough water.

 2. Bloomin' Wildflower Seed Bomb Bags

 This 3-pack of 6 bombs each are specifically wildflower seed bombs, which is perfect for honey bee populations.

-After the first rainfall, you can expect to see wildflowers grow within one to three weeks, making this one seed bomb package that is almost instantly gratifying in the gardening world.
+After the first rainfall, you can expect to see wildflowers grow within one to three weeks from these golf ball size bombs, making this one package almost instantly gratifying in the gardening world.
 You can use these wildflowers spring, summer, or in early fall.
-In the winter, you can pop them into a pot inside.
+In the winter, you can pop them into a pot with some potting soil and bring them inside.

 The seeds include five spot, candytuft, baby blue eyes, Siberian wallflower, scarlet flax, zinnia, sweet Williams pinks, corn poppy, spurred snapdragon, catchfly, English daisy, black-eyed Susan, and forget-me-nots.

 3. Prairie Milkweed Seed Bombs

 Prairie Milkwood is the primary food source of Monarch butterflies and also support honey bees and bumblebees.
-The flower is native to the Midwest and more temperature climates, but they can be planted in more northern zones of Texas and the South.
+The flower is a native species to the Midwest and more temperature climates, but they can be planted in more northern zones of Texas and the South.

 Sow these from September to December for the best results.

 4. Black Oil Sunflower Seed Bombs

 These sunflower seed bombs come in a pack of 50 with two to three sunflower seeds per ball.
 You can plant them any time of year and they benefit a smattering of animals, from bees to butterflies to chipmunks to squirrels.

 This is one area you'll keep returning to year after year to see just how high your sunflowers are growing.